 - Providers who process personal data on behalf of NBIM shall only process personal data in the way which is agreed in a data processor agreement with NBIM.

 - Third party information security risks shall be identified and managed in accordance with the operational risk management framework.

 - Providers processing sensitive and critical information on behalf of NBIM shall be subject to continuous monitoring of their security posture.

 - An individual's role and responsibility and security clearance shall form the basis for access to information and information solutions.

 - Access permissions shall be managed, based on the principles of least privilege and segregation of duties.

-- Access credentials where applicable shall be unique and identifiable to personnel or a device.
+- Access credentials where applicable shall be unique and identifiable to personnel, a solution or a device.

 - Identity and access management framework shall provide effective and consistent user administration, identification, authentication and authorisation.

 - Access permissions shall be regularly validated to ensure they are correct.

 - All access related events shall be logged and continuously monitored.